tech-rules/DAVE2-Keras/README.md

 ![](images/crop_2.png?raw=true)
 ![](images/crop_3.png?raw=true)

   A big concern in this project was to avoid overfitting and be able to generalize for different tracks.
 Track-1 did not have much variation in lighting conditions and the track was very flat (no uphill, downhill, banking on curves etc.).
-In order to include such variation in training data, I have used data augmentation using Keras [ImageDataGenerator()](https://keras.io/preprocessing/image/).
+In order to include such variations in training data, I have used data augmentation using Keras [ImageDataGenerator()](https://keras.io/preprocessing/image/).

   For efficient implementation of data augmentation, Keras has a model training method called fit_generator() that I used.
 It can take a python generator, such as ImageDataGenerator(), generating bacthes of augmented training data on-the-fly.
 The generator is run in parallel to the model and you can do real-time data augmentation on images on CPU in parallel to training your model on GPU.